 OMT and chiropractic care are both hands-on treatment approaches that can be used to treat musculoskeletal pain.
 However, there are some key differences between OMT and chiropractic care.

 Osteopathic physicians are trained in both medical and OMT techniques, while chiropractors are only trained in chiropractic techniques.
-Only an osteopathic provider who is certified in Osteopathic Manipulation can perform OMT.
+Only a physician who is certified in Osteopathic Manipulation can perform OMT.
+Chiropractic work focuses on the spine, while osteopathic manipulation can include work on the bones, joints, muscles, soft tissues, lymphatic systems, and internal organs.

 While both osteopathic medicine and physical therapy can be used to treat musculoskeletal pain, there are some key differences between these two approaches.
 Osteopathic physicians are trained in both medical and OMT techniques, while physical therapists are only trained in physical therapy techniques.